-Session 4.2 Healthy Urban Planning: Case study Speakers Anne Roué Le Gall (Ehesp), anne.roue-legall@ehesp.fr Pauline Rousseau Gueutin (Ehesp), pauline.rousseau-gueutin@ehesp.fr Session Outline In this session, students will work on case study and analyze the impact of living environment on the health and well-being of different sections of the population (elders, children, family).
+Session 4.2 Healthy Urban Planning: Case study Speakers Anne Roué Le Gall (Ehesp), anne.roue-legall@ehesp.fr Session Outline In this session, students will work on case study and analyze the impact of living environment on the health and well-being of different sections of the population (elders, children, family).
 Using HUP concepts and principles as reference framework, they will make proposals aimed at reducing health risks and maximizing health benefits.
 Groups will share and discuss their findings during a presentation session and in a short written note.
 At the end of the session, the students should be able to: - Become familiar with analytical reference tools for urban development projects - Gain a better understanding of a holistic approach to health determinants Duration 9 hours

-Session 5 Water Pollution and Health Dates April 19 th , April 20 th , April 21 st , Session Description Water, whether used for drinking, domestic purposes, food production or recreational purposes has an important impact on health.
+Session 5 Water Pollution and Health Dates April 8th, April 9th, April 10th 2024 Session Description Water, whether used for drinking, domestic purposes, food production or recreational purposes has an important impact on health.
 2 billion people use drinking-water source contaminated with feces.
 Water quality, safety and its management are fundamental to health and well-being.
 Providing access to safe water is one of the most effective instruments in promoting health and human development.
 This course will review the various aspects of water, wastewater and sources of water pollution, how they relate to human health, and how we can monitor and protect water resources for public health.
 The course will be based on a mix of lectures and case studies as well as some group work.
-Session Structure 1- Water Pollution and Health, P. Rousseau-Gueutin, P. Le Cann, Ehesp2- Assessing and monitoring water quality, I. Delpla, Uni Laval3- Microbial quality of drinking water, P. Le Cann, Ehesp Duration 15 hours Training methods Lecture, case study, group work
+Session Structure 1- Water Pollution and Health, P. Rousseau-Gueutin, P. Le Cann, Ehesp 2- Assessing and monitoring water quality, I. Delpla, Ehesp 3- Microbial quality of drinking water, P. Le Cann, Ehesp Duration 15 hours Training methods Lecture, case study, group work

-Session 5.1 Water Pollution and Health Speakers Pauline Rousseau-Gueutin (Ehesp), pauline.rousseau-gueutin@ehesp.fr Pierre Le Cann (Ehesp), pierre.lecann@ehesp.fr Session Outlines This session will present: - Key concepts about water pollution and health - Key concepts about groundwater - Assessment of the vulnerability of groundwater - Importance of groundwater in the hydrological cycle - Impact of groundwater on health - Importance of protecting groundwater to protect health Through study of different cases of groundwater degradation (landfill impacts, Arsenic, saline intrusion), the students will be introduced to the various uses of water and the protection and mitigation measures taken to preserve this resource.
+Session 5.1 Water Pollution and Health Speakers Pauline Rousseau-Gueutin (Ehesp), pauline.rousseau-gueutin@ehesp.fr Pierre Le Cann (Ehesp), pierre.lecann@ehesp.fr Session Outlines This session will present: - Key concepts about water pollution and health - Key concepts about groundwater and surface water - Assessment of the vulnerability of groundwater and surface water - Importance of groundwater and surface water in the hydrological cycle - Impact of groundwater and surface water on health - Importance of protecting groundwater and surface water to protect health Through study of different cases of groundwater and surface water degradation (landfill impacts, Arsenic, saline intrusion), the students will be introduced to the various uses of water and the protection and mitigation measures taken to preserve this resource.
 Learning Objectives At the end of the session, the students should be able to: - Use different concepts studied about groundwater - Discuss the vulnerability of groundwater - Identify the role of groundwater in the hydrological cycle - Assess the impact of ground water on health Duration 6 hours

-Session 5.2 Assessing and monitoring water quality Speakers lanis Delpla (Uni Laval), lanis.Delpla@crad.ulaval.ca Session Outline Metrology is the science of measurement.
+Session 5.2 Drinking water : treatment, monitoring, protection and management Speakers lanis Delpla (Ehesp), lanis.Delpla@ehesp.fr Session Outline Metrology is the science of measurement.
 It includes units of measurement and their standards, measuring instruments and their field of application, and all theoretical and practical aspects relating to measurement.
-Looking at the environmental metrology applied to the pollution of surface water we will: - Present the water contamination (sources) and the main pollutants, their fate in the environment, and the human exposure - Present the monitoring objectives and the monitoring tools Learning Objectives At the end of the session, the students should be able to: - Identify the main sources of water contamination - Discuss the monitoring objectives - Use the monitoring tools Duration 3 hours
+Looking at the environmental metrology applied to the pollution of surface water we will: - Present the water contamination (sources) and the main pollutants, their fate in the environment, and the human exposure - Present the monitoring objectives and the monitoring tools Learning Objectives At the end of the session, the students should be able to: - Identify the main sources of water contamination, and especially the health risks related to chemical contaminants - Discuss the monitoring objectives - Use the monitoring tools, - Know the risk managements tools (WSP) Duration 3 hours